November 13th, 1732 - The American statesmen and pamphleteer Dickinson was born in Talbot county, Maryland.

 May 1775 - He is elected representative to Second Continental Congress

-November 1776 - He declines elected in both Pennsylvania and Delaware Assemblies
+November 1776 - He declines to be elected in both Pennsylvania and Delaware Assemblies

 January 1777 - The Delaware Assembly appoints Dickinson as a delegate to congress; he declines.